azonenberg/prjcombine/docs/xilinx/ultrascaleplus/gty.rst

 * | ``DELAY_ELEC``
 * | ``DMONITOR_CFG0``
 * | ``DMONITOR_CFG1``

 * | ``ES_CLK_PHASE_SEL``
   | Controls something unknown in the eye scan block.
-Set to 1'b0.
+Set to ``1'b0``.

 * | ``ES_CONTROL``
   | Command register for the eye scan logic.
-Should be set to 6'b000000 on the primitive, then update as needed via DRP if doing eye scans.
+Should be set to ``6'b000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_ERRDET_EN``
   | Switches the SDATA bus between equivalent-time sampling and error-detect modes.
-Set to "FALSE" on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``FALSE`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_EYE_SCAN_EN``

-  * "TRUE": enable eye scan logic
+  * ``TRUE``: enable eye scan logic
-  * "FALSE": power down eye scan logic for a slight power savings if not used
+  * ``FALSE``: power down eye scan logic for a slight power savings if not used

 * | ``ES_HORZ_OFFSET``
   | X position of current eye scan sample.
-Set to 12'b000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``12'b000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_PRESCALE``
   | Prescaler (2^{1+ES_PRESCALE}) for sample/error count.
-Must be 0 to 31; set to 5'b00000 if not using eye scan
+Must be 0 to 31; set to ``5'b00000`` if not using eye scan

 * | ``ES_QUALIFIER0``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER1``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER2``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER3``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER4``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER5``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER6``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER7``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER8``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUALIFIER9``
   | Pattern match value for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK0``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK1``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK2``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK3``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK4``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK5``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK6``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK7``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK8``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_QUAL_MASK9``
   | Pattern mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK0``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK1``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK2``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK3``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK4``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK5``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK6``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK7``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK8``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``ES_SDATA_MASK9``
   | Data mask for eye scan qualified BER measurements.
-Set to 16'b0000000000000000 on the primitive, then update as needed via DRP if doing eye scans.
+Set to ``16'b0000000000000000`` on the primitive, then update as needed via DRP if doing eye scans.

 * | ``EYESCAN_VP_RANGE``
   | Related to eye scan, but doesn't seem to be used for anything?
 Always set to 0

 * | ``EYE_SCAN_SWAP_EN``
   | Related to eye scan, exact functionality unclear.
-Always set to 1'b0.
+Always set to ``1'b0``.

 * | ``FTS_DESKEW_SEQ_ENABLE``
 * | ``FTS_LANE_DESKEW_CFG``
 * | ``FTS_LANE_DESKEW_EN``